Courting camaraderie: Aussies proud to “bring each other up” at Wimbledon

 With shared coaches, joint practice sessions, collective dinners and some spirited card games in their off-court hours, the tight-knit group can be mates as they strive for individual success.

-Few demonstrate that camaraderie better than Australian No.1 Alex de Minaur, who in a quirk of the draw, faces veteran countryman James Duckworth in The Championships first round.
+Few demonstrate that camaraderie better than Australian No.1 Alex de Minaur, who in a quirk of the draw, faces veteran countryman James Duckworth in first round of The Championships.

 Originally drawn to face Corentin Moutet, De Minaur is instead preparing for an all-Aussie battle after Duckworth gained a lucky loser spot when the French lefthander withdrew through injury.